 This is information all about being a documentary wedding photographer, in the UK and beyond.
 But why am I posting about this?
 Because this is exactly how I shoot.
-Documentary or candid photography is a mindset that I have adopted to allow me to take much better wedding photos.
-No stopping, no posing, just real moments captured during your celebration.
+Documentary or candid photography is a mindset that I have adopted to allow me to take much better photos.
+No Stopping, No Posing, just real moments captured during your celebration.
 This post will explain it all.
 Getting married?
 Is a documentary approach is exactly what you wanting for your wedding?

 100 of the best wedding photographs taken in a documentary style

 Throughout this gallery is all my favourite documentary photos I have taken over the years.
 Which are your favourite?
 Do you prefer black or white photos?
 There is a good mix amongst these images below.

 Available For Couples Who LOVE Photography, But HATE To be Posed

 What does it mean to photograph a wedding in a documentary style?

 Every photographer has a different idea to what shooting in a documentary style actually means.
 All I can explain is how I approach a wedding day.
 Documentary photography is about capturing real moments of real events of what actually happened at your wedding.
 If something is posed then it can look great – perfect light and composition.
 But the most important factor in any photo is MOMENT!
-Moment is what wins every time and only a documentary mindset can get this.
-So instead of waiting for your photographer to conjure something up that would later, after your wedding, mean nothing to you; why not just forget about them?
+Moment is what wins every time and only an observant mindset can get this.
+So instead of waiting for your photographer to conjure something up that would later, after your day, mean nothing to you; why not just forget about them?
 Just forgetting you have a supplier around will mean something to you.
 A wedding photographer who shoots in a documentary style will work hard for you to capture memories for you.

 ‘A moment is fleeting and quickly forgotten, have it captured forever’